327 Chevy Build

 Read: 327 Bottom End Build

-In almost every small-block Chevy engine build, the camshaft is replaced along with the lifters.
+In almost every SBC overhaul, the camshaft is replaced along with the lifters.
 As with all phases of engine rebuilding, care must be taken while installing the camshaft.

 327 Cylinder Heads